St. Louis Ambush (2013): Head coaches

 Following a 2–4 start to the 21–22 season, Greg Muhr resigned as head coach of the Ambush.
 The role was filled by co-owner and general manager, Jeff Locker.

 Arenas

+Family Arena

 During the 2013–14 season, the Ambush used both the lower bowl and upper deck of the Family Arena.
 Since 2014, the Ambush have only used the lower bowl for seating fans.
 The lower bowl of the Family Arena has a capacity of about 5,000 fans.
 During the 2021 season, the Family Arena hosted home games for the Ambush and some playoff games, with socially distanced seating.
 The upper deck of the Arena was also opened up for seating for the first time for indoor soccer games since 2014.
 Extra precautions were taken, such as having all fans travel in one direction on the concourse, to ensure safe distancing, and air flow in the arena was enhanced.
+In 2024, St. Charles County announced it was investing $13 million in upgrades to the facility, including new lower bowl seating, new video and ribbon boards, and interior public Wi-Fi.